 DSA is always looking for passionate and enthusiastic individuals to participate in a wide variety of activities to contribute to our mission.

 Volunteering with DSA gives you the opportunity to make a difference in the lives of many people with disabilities.
 You will also meet people from diverse backgrounds who like you, want to give back to the community.
 You may have the opportunity to work with them and share experiences.
 It would also give you an opportunity to make use of and grow your many talents.

 The time, talent and expertise offered by our volunteers is a truly valuable resource and one which we seek to manage efficiently and responsibly to ensure your time with us is enjoyable and rewarding.

 All volunteers will receive the specific training necessary to carry out tasks effectively and safely.

 What you should think about before choosing a volunteer role?

-To ensure that you have an enjoyable and rewarding volunteering experience with DSA we suggest you consider the following when you make the decision to commit your time and talent:
+To ensure that you have an enjoyable and rewarding volunteering experience with DSA, consider the following when you make the decision to commit your time and talent: